openeuropa/oe_authorisation/README.md

 ## Development

-The OpenEuropa Authorization project contains all the necessary code and tools for an effective development process, such as:
+The OpenEuropa Authorisation project contains all the necessary code and tools for an effective development process, such as:

 - All PHP development dependencies (Drupal core included) are required by [composer.json](composer.json)